-DMA candidates will be tested on music theory, music history and vocal performance specific courses: Italian diction, German diction, French diction, song literature, and pedagogy (song literature and pedagogy will be based on the courses taken by each student).
+DMA candidates will be tested on music theory, music history, Italian diction, German diction, French diction, song literature, and pedagogy.
+A score of 80% in each section is required to pass.

 What happens if the results of the comprehensive exam are unsatisfactory?